Table of Contents

 - Calculate the square footage of your pool surface area

-- The following formula will determine the size of the pool heat pump to reach your desired temperature for your size of pool:
+- The following formula will determine the size of the pool heat pump to reach your desired temperature for your pool: Pool Area x Temperature Rise x 12

 This calculation is based on raising the temperature by 1° to 1 ¼°F per hour with an average wind speed of 3 ½ mph.
-If an increase of 2°F is desired, simply multiply by 2.0.
+If an increase of 2°F is desired, multiply by 2.0.

 How to Determine Pool Heat Pump Efficiency